andreabusi/MagnumPi/README.md

 - [ ] GPIO section: support for GPIO buttons
 - [ ] Add the capability to stop a background task (running or queued)
 - [ ] Display the current status of a running job directly in the task table
+- [ ] Handle errors if LCD display is not connected

 ## References